Partitions of Baire space into compact sets: A Sacks-indestructible maximal a.d.f.s. family

-\begin{remark} We may code finitely splitting trees with reals, so by the previous discussion on continuous reading of names, we may also use that every name for a finitely splitting tree can be continuously read.
-Furthermore, {\sf CH} implies that $\SS^\lambda$ has the $\aleph_2$-c.c.
-Hence, if we have a nice name for a finitely splitting tree, then its evaluation only depends on $\aleph_1$-many conditions in $\SS^\lambda$. \end{remark}
+\begin{remark} The set of all finitely splitting trees is an effective Polish space with the topology generated by the basic open sets $\O(T) = \set{S}{S \text{ is a finitely splitting tree with } S \restr n = T}$ where $T$ is a finitely splitting $n$-tree for some $n < \omega$.
+Hence, we may use that $\SS^\lambda$ has continuous reading of names as above for finitely splitting trees.
+Furthermore, CH implies that $\SS^\lambda$ has the $\aleph_2$-c.c.
+So if we assume that any name for a finitely splitting tree is nice, then we have that its evaluation only depends on $\aleph_1$-many conditions in $\SS^\lambda$.
+Here, we already use the notion of a nice name for a finitely splitting tree as defined in the next section. \end{remark}